Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 **INV-8 — No unbounded liveness dependency.**
 CE may deliberately hold accept while its bounded sub-state is open, but no sidecar wait is unbounded.
-Commit collection waits at most `rngPIPELINE_TIMEOUT`; on expiry it advances with a proofed cohort that meets the entropy gate or degrades toward fallback.
-An observed commit-root conflict gets at most `rngREVEAL_TIMEOUT` before reveal publication proceeds.
-Reveal collection gets at most `rngREVEAL_TIMEOUT` from entry into the reveal phase.
+Deadline predicates remain open through exact equality and transition on the first later tick.
+Commit collection compares total round time with `rngPIPELINE_TIMEOUT`; after that boundary it advances with a proofed cohort that meets the entropy gate or degrades toward fallback.
-After publishing a reveal root, the first tick is always an observation window;
-unresolved root conflict or insufficient positive alignment then gets at most `2 * rngREVEAL_TIMEOUT` before the accepted root is cleared and selection falls back.
+An observed commit-root conflict uses its own timestamp and `rngREVEAL_TIMEOUT` before reveal publication proceeds.
+Reveal collection uses `rngREVEAL_TIMEOUT` from entry into the reveal phase.
+After publishing a reveal root, the first tick is always an observation window; unresolved root conflict or insufficient positive alignment then has a `2 * rngREVEAL_TIMEOUT` window before the accepted root is cleared and selection falls back.
 These deadlines may add bounded close latency, but CE must not convert any of them into an indefinite wait or a dependency on unanimity.
 *Enforced:* the fixed deadlines and fallback transitions in `extensionsTick`.

 **INV-9 — Live construction owns cardinality and first application.**